my1396/R-Notes/0503-Group-and-Apply.Rmd

 `dplyr::group_modify()` and `dplyr::group_map()` are purrr-style functions that can be used to iterate on <span class="env-green"><u>grouped tibbles</u></span>.

-- Note that `purrr::map`, `map_dfr`, and  `map_dfc` does NOT work on groupped tibbles.
+- Note that `purrr::map`, `purrr::map_dfr`, and `purrr::map_dfc` does NOT work on groupped tibbles.
 You must do `group_split` to a list, then you can apply the purrr-style functions.

-  Convenient for multistep operations, easy to debug
+  - Convenient for multistep operations, **easy to debug**.
+  - `map` is the main mapping function and returns a list
+  - `map_dfr` stacks data frames by rows, `map_dfc` stacks data frames by columns.

+    `map_dfr()` aligns the columns of the individual tibbles by name.

+    `map_dfc` aligns the rows of the individual tibbles by position. → Difficult to check if the data in each row is aligned correctly. → Prone to error.

 - `group_modify` takes in a groupped tibble; returns a groupped tibble and `.f` must return a data frame.

-  - `group_map` takes in a groupped tibble and returns a list
+  - `group_map` takes in a groupped tibble and returns a <span class="env-green">list</span>.
-  - They takes in groupped tibbles, not good at multistep operations, hard to debug because you need to wrap up your whole calculation in one function.
+  - They takes in groupped tibbles, not good at multistep operations, **hard to debug** because you need to wrap up your whole calculation in one function.

 <span style='color:red'>`group_modify(.data, .f, ..., .keep = FALSE)` </span> returns a grouped **tibble**.

 - `.data`  A **grouped tibble**

 - `.f`  A function, formula, or vector to apply to each group.
 It <span style='color:#FF9900'>**MUST return a data frame or a tibble**</span>!
 Matices do not work.

-  A workaround is to use `tibble::enframe` to
+  A workaround is to use <span class="env-green">`tibble::enframe`</span> to convert named atomic vectors or lists to one- or two-column data frames.

   - If a **function**, it is used as is.
 It should have **at least 2 formal arguments**.